Last Updated on January 14, 2021 by Nina Ahmedow

 I mentioned some time ago that I would be exploring Athens a bit more, and I have.
-My mother and brother were recently here for a visit which gave me an opportunity to rediscover the city.
-That’s why now is the best time for me to give you my staycation tips.
+My mother and brother were here recently for a visit which gave me the opportunity to rediscover the city.
+That’s why I now have the chance to put together some staycation tips for you.

 This wouldn’t be a travel blog if I didn’t vehemently advocate for traveling as much as you can.
 Travel in the EU, in particular, has become so affordable and simple without borders or having to exchange money.
 Plus, if you travel light it so much easier to hop on a plane and go somewhere else for a few days.
 But as much as I love to travel, I don’t always have the money for it.
 Luckily, Athens is a historical city with several things to do and see – at least for a few days.